Misogyny in rap music: Response

 In 2001, "Hip-Hop Minister", and former Nation of Islam Minister, Conrad Tillard feuded with Def Jam Recordings co-founder Russell Simmons, accusing him of stoking violence by allowing the frequent use of words such as "nigga" and "bitch" in rap lyrics.
 Tillard then organized a summit in Harlem over what he viewed as negative imagery in hip hop.
 Simmons organized a counter-summit, urging the public not to "support open and aggressive critics of the hip-hop community".

 In 2004, students at Spelman College protested rapper Nelly's music video "Tip Drill" and misogyny in rap music in general.
 The students criticized the negative portrayal and sexual objectification of African American women in the video, which showed women in bikinis dancing and simulating various sexual acts, men throwing money at women's genitals, and Nelly swiping a credit card through a woman's buttocks.
 Building on the momentum generated by the Spelman College protests, Essence magazine launched a twelve-month campaign entitled "Take Back the Music" to combat misogyny in hip hop culture.
 However, the protests and subsequent campaign received little media coverage.

 A congressional hearing was held on September 25, 2007, to examine misogyny and racism in hip hop culture.
 The title of the hearing, "From Imus to Industry: The business of stereotypes and degrading images", referenced radio host Don Imus who called the Rutgers University women's basketball team "nappy-headed hos" and later blamed his choice of words on hip hop.
 Rappers "demean and defame black women", Imus claimed, and call them "worse names than I ever did."
 The hearing seemed to have no impact and was largely ignored by the press.

 However, not all accusations of misogyny in hip hop have been taken seriously.
 In the case of Eminem's violence towards women, a poll run by Teen magazine illustrated that 74% of teenage girls would date Eminem if given the chance, despite his violence towards women in his music.
 In addition women listeners of T.O.'s pop hits radio station KISS 92 spoke about his music saying: "If you don't like it, turn it off," and "it's just fun and entertainment."
-This illustrates the fact that opinions differ among female audiences.
+This illustrates the fact that opinions differ among female or woman audiences.

 Included in the list of prominent figures who have taken a stance on the subject, African-American scholar Lerone Bennett Jr stated that, "We ... need a new understanding—in the media, in the entertainment industry, in our churches, schools, and organizations—that popular songs are as important as civil rights bills and that a society who pays pipers to corrupt its young and to defame its women and mothers will soon discover that it has no civil rights to defend and no songs to sing."